After the Hearing

 Can I testify again or add anything to the case?

-Most of the time there will be no more hearings and the Appeal Board Member(s) will decide the case based on the record from the ALJ’s hearing.
+Most of the time the Appeal Board Member(s) will decide the case based on the record from the ALJ’s hearing without holding any more hearings.
 Whenever a Board Member decides that another hearing is necessary, a hearing notice will be sent to you.
 New information submitted by a party on appeal will be considered only if a hearing is ordered by the Board.

 Do I have to submit a written statement?

-You don't have to submit a statement, but you should send one if you want the Appeal Board Member to know exactly why you disagree with the ALJ's decision.
+You don't have to submit a statement, but you should send one if you want the Appeal Board Member to know exactly why you agree or disagree with the ALJ's decision.
 Two copies of the statement must be sent to the Appeal Board.
-If the statement is submitted by an attorney, the attorney must provide copies of the statement to the opposing parties and the opposing attorney.
+If the statement is submitted by an attorney, the attorney must provide copies of the statement to the opposing parties and any opposing attorney.

 Appeal Board's Decision

 How much time does it take for the Board to rule on an appeal?